ashuklaa/FinGuardian/DOCUMENTATION.md

 ## 1. Overview

-FinGuardian is a 48-hour prototype to showcase AI being applied in a fiduciary use case, utilizing raw financial transaction data into personalized, trustworthy insights.
+FinGuardian is a 48-hour prototype to showcase AI being applied in a fiduciary use case, utilizing raw financial transaction data to provide personalized, trustworthy insights.

 The success metrics used to evaluate completeness of this MVP: